General binding rules: small sewage discharge to the ground

 If you discharge more than 2 cubic metres (2,000 litres) a day to ground you must connect to the public foul sewer when it’s reasonable to do so.
 You must apply for a permit if it’s not.

-Only discharge domestic sewage (rule 3)
+Rule 3: only discharge domestic sewage

-The sewage must be domestic in nature, for example from a toilet, bathroom, shower or kitchen of a house, flat or business (such as a pub, hotel or office).
+The sewage must be domestic in nature.
+For example, from a toilet, bathroom, shower or kitchen of a house, flat or business (such as a pub, hotel or office).

 Find out more about what the definition of domestic sewage includes.